Tax Filing FAQ

 You may access GLACIER Tax Prep in one of two ways:

-2) WAIT UNTIL MARCH 15, 2018.
-If you do not receive an email from Glacier with your GLACIER Tax Prep login information by that date, then most likely you are not registered in GLACIER.
-You should email NTCR@princeton.edu and request assistance in registering for GLACIER Tax Prep.
+2) If you do not receive an email from Glacier with your GLACIER Tax Prep login information by March 15, 2020, email NTCR@princeton.edu and request assistance in registering for GLACIER Tax Prep.
 The subject of your email should state – GLACIER Tax Prep ACCESS.
 After NTCR reviews your records in Glacier, you should receive the email with your GLACIER Tax Prep log-in information or an explanation why your GTP log-in is not available.

 One reason could be that you have not fully completed your GLACIER record.
 If you have missing information or have not yet submitted your Tax Summary Form and document copies to the Princeton NTCR Tax Compliance Office, your information may not transfer to GLACIER Tax Prep.
 For assistance, contact NTCR@princeton.edu

-Another reason may be that nonresident aliens who have passed the Substantial Presence Test are considered resident aliens for tax purposes, and cannot use GLACIER Tax Prep.
-If this is the case, you will not be given the option to use GLACIER Tax Prep when you log into GLACIER.
-You must instead file resident tax forms.
-See FAQs 22-24.
+Another reason may be that you have lived in the United States long enough to be considered a U.S. Resident for Tax Purposes.
+GLACIER Tax Prep is not available to US Residents.
+If this is the case, you will not be given the option to use GLACIER Tax Prep.

 Tax Reporting Documents